tyler-ruff/tyler-ruff/README.md

 ## What do you do?
 Blazed Labs is a product development company we founded in January, 2020.
 We make software, items, and media.
 This also includes games.
+The RUFF Foundation is our open source non profit, whom acts as the orchestrator for various collaborative project development ventures.

 ## Social
 - [Professional Facebook](https://facebook.com/blazed.space)